intuition-dev/mbCLIx/docs/docsOldIntro/src/crud.md

-# Generate a serverless CRUD web-app.
+# Generate a serverless CRUD Web App.

 CRUD stands for create-read-update-delete.